- A linear collection of data objects is called a singly linked list, or just a linked list.

 # 4. Set the next of the second-to-last node to None, effectively deleting the last node

-second_last.next = None
+second_last.next = None#include <iostream>

 using namespace std;